1. Psychological consultation and therapeutic treatment for:

-Psychologists provide treatment to people suffering from excessive or chronic stress.
-Under these conditions, stress can have a lot many adverse effects like headaches, upset stomach, back pain, and symptoms like insomnia.
-Excessive or persistent stress can impact the immune system, making it harder to fight or ward off diseases.
-Stress can make one moody, tense, or depressed.
-It can impact relationships and your on work performance.
-You can find more information about Stress and its effects on http://www.webmd.com/balance/stress-management/default.htmhttp://en.wikipedia.org/wiki/Chronic_stress
+When you are suffering from excessive or chronic stress, it can cause adverse effects like headaches, upset stomach, back pain, and symptoms like insomnia.
+Excessive or persistent stress can impact on your immune system, making it harder for your body to fight or ward off diseases.
+Stress can you feel moody, tense, or depressed.
+It can impact on your relationships and work performance.
+You can find more information about Stress and its effects on body on our page on Stress

 Suffering from anxiety disorder is not just a matter of being too anxious.
 In certain circumstances the experience of anxiety is very normal.
 Moderate levels of anxiety will improve performance, and sometimes even high levels of anxiety will be appropriate when they are consistent with the demands of the situation.
 For example, moderate levels of anxiety prior to a public performance,an exam, or job interview will increase alertness and performance while high arousal in situations where real danger is present will enable individuals to act very quickly to escape from danger.

 However, severe anxiety is not helpful and can rob capacity to take in new information, plan an appropriate response, and carry out complex activities.

 Psychologists help in understanding the underlying causes and concerns of anxiety and enable clients to gain control over their life with the help of various therapies and techniques.